Sam Gold: Theatre credits

-Style
+Reception and style

 Patrick Pacheco, in an article in The Los Angeles Times, observed: "Critical reservations have been rare in Gold's rise as one of New York's hottest and busiest young directors, ever since the media hailed his subtle and effective production of Annie Baker's Circle Mirror Transformation at Playwrights Horizons in 2009...
 His restless energy is reflected in the sheer breadth and versatility of his career, from a puppet musical, Jollyship the Whizbang, to classics like Threepenny Opera and A Doll's House, to any number of new plays by Zoe Kazan (We Live Here), Dan LeFranc (The Big Meal, which he will direct at Playwrights Horizons in March) and Will Eno (The Realistic Joneses at Yale Rep in April)."

 Mark Kennedy noted that "Fun Home is Gold's first crack at directing a traditional musical, and it joins a list of credits that seem to have little in common....

 What connects them is Gold's love of working with a group of actors, whether they're the unknowns in the cast of The Flick or A-listers ....
 'Always I start with the ensemble and I try to put all of the pressure on them.
 I try to make these productions where the show succeeds or fails completely on their shoulders,' he says.'No net.
 No fancy set pieces.
 No directing flourishes.
 Nothing that can save the show if the subtlety of the performances isn't riveting.'"

 Personal life

-Gold has been married to playwright Amy Herzog since 2011.
-According to an article in The Washington Post, Herzog and Gold "choose not to work together professionally, which is an interesting line to draw, given that Herzog often blurs the boundaries between art and actual family history."
 Gold is Jewish.
+Gold has been married to playwright Amy Herzog since 2011, and the couple have two children; their elder daughter, Frances, died in 2023.
+According to an article in The Washington Post, Herzog and Gold had previously chosen "not to work together professionally, which is an interesting line to draw, given that Herzog often blurs the boundaries between art and actual family history;" they have since collaborated on an adaptation of the Henrik Ibsen's An Enemy of the People.